readthedocs/readthedocs.org/docs/user/user-defined-redirects.rst

-- By default, redirects are followed only if the requested page doesn't exist (*404 File Not Found* error), if you need to apply a redirect for files that exist, mark the :guilabel:`Force redirect` option. **This option is only available on some plan levels**.
+- By default, redirects are followed only if the requested page doesn't exist (*404 File Not Found* error), if you need to apply a redirect for files that exist, mark the :guilabel:`Force redirect` option.
+  **This option is only available on some plan levels**.
   Please ask support if you need it for some reason.
 - :ref:`user-defined-redirects:page redirects` and :ref:`user-defined-redirects:exact redirects`
   can redirect to URLs outside Read the Docs, just include the protocol in ``To URL``, e.g ``https://example.com``.

-Redirect Types
+Redirect types
 --------------

 We offer a few different type of redirects based on what you want to do.

-Prefix Redirects
+Prefix redirects
 ~~~~~~~~~~~~~~~~

 The most useful and requested feature of redirects was when migrating to Read the Docs from an old host.